 Savings Algorithms and Input Variables

-The following outlines the assumptions and approach used to estimate demand and energy savings due to the installation of night covers on open low- and medium-temperature, vertical and horizontal display cases.
+The following outlines the assumptions and approach used to estimate demand and energy savings resulting from the installation of night covers on open low- and medium-temperature, vertical and horizontal display cases.
 Heat transfer components of the display case include infiltration (convection), transmission (conduction), and radiation.
-This work paper assumes that installing night covers on open display cases will only reduce the infiltration load on the case.
-Infiltration affects cooling load in the following ways:
+The calculations assume that installing night covers on open display cases will only reduce the infiltration load on the case.
+At 75 ºF dry bulb temperature and 55% relative humidity, infiltration affects cooling load in the following ways:

 Infiltration accounts for approximately 80 percent of the total cooling load of open vertical (or multi-deck) display cases.